MayurKasidariya/IdentityServerDemo/README.md

         ```csharp
         services.AddControllersWithViews();
         ```
-    - add Configuration in Configure method to use file.
+    - add Configuration in Configure method to use the file.
         ```csharp
         app.UseStaticFiles();
         ```